 The debt ratio is a financial ratio that measures the extent of a company’s leverage.
 It can be interpreted as the proportion of a company’s assets that are financed by debt.

-The debt to Equity ratio is calculated by dividing a company’s total liabilities by its shareholder equity.
+The debt to equity equity ratio is calculated by dividing a company’s total liabilities by its equity.
 The ratio is used to evaluate a company’s financial leverage.

 To determine the P/E value, one simply must divide the current stock price by the earnings per share (EPS).
-It is used to compare a company against its own historical record or to compare aggregate markets against one another or over time.
+It is used to compare a company against its own historical record or to compare aggregate markets against one another or over time

 Earnings per share (EPS) is an indicator attributed to a set of investment (value) indicators.
 This indicator shows the share of the company’s profits per ordinary share.
 When evaluating the indicator, the rule is the higher its value is the better.
 It should be noted, however, that in different sectors of activity, the EPS indicators may vary considerably.